fastapi/fastapi/docs/tutorial/cookie-params.md

 {!./src/cookie_params/tutorial001.py!}
 ```

-## Declare `Cookie` parameteres
+## Declare `Cookie` parameters

 Then declare the cookie parameters using the same structure as with `Path` and `Query`.

-The first value is the default value, you can pass all the extra validation or annotation parameteres:
+The first value is the default value, you can pass all the extra validation or annotation parameters:

 ```Python hl_lines="7"
 {!./src/cookie_params/tutorial001.py!}